NJ-kannadiga/kannada_python-webdev-bootcamp/JavaScript/Objects & Arrays/Objects & Arrays.md

-Here is the formatted version of the content you can use in your GitHub markdown (`.md`) file:
+Here’s the cleaned-up and properly formatted version of your GitHub markdown file:

 ```markdown
 # JavaScript Basics